Budgeting on a variable income can be a beast. There isn’t any normalcy.

 Now, you put this month’s income into that buffer category while the income you saved up as a buffer does the work of paying this month’s bills.

-Keep this patter up and you’ll be living off last month’s income every month!
+Keep this pattern up and you’ll be living off last month’s income every month!

 This method is built right into the budgeting app I’ve used for a couple of years now called You Need a Budget.
 It’s a phenomenal app that has been great for getting control of my money and meeting my financial goals.